microsoft/azure-function-flex-open-ai/docs/workshop.md

 # Build serverless intelligent Apps with Azure Functions Flex Consumption and extension for OpenAI

 Welcome to this Azure Functions Workshop.
-You'll be experimenting with Azure Functions service in multiple labs to achieve a real world scenario.
-You will use the Azure Functions Flex consumption plan for all of these labs which contains the latest features of Azure Functions.
-Don't worry, this is a step by step lab, you will be guided through the whole process.
+You'll be experimenting with the Azure Functions service in multiple labs to achieve a real world scenario.
+For all of these labs, you will use Functions' new [Flex Consumption plan](https://learn.microsoft.com/azure/azure-functions/flex-consumption-plan), which is now in general availability at Ignite.
+Don't worry, this is a step by step lab, and you will be guided through the whole process.

 During this workshop you will have the instructions to complete each steps.
 The solutions are placed under the 'Toggle solution' panel.